 The Medical Support Worker Scheme for Refugee Doctors aims to provide a structured programme of clinical and educational support, careers advice and guidance, exam support and language classes to enable a safe return, and transition into NHS medical practice.

-The scheme will employ up to six refugee doctors at Barts Health NHS Trust for a period of six-months as a Medical Support Worker paid at an AfC Band 6 level.
-As part of the programme, participants will undertake clinical placements at Newham University Hospital, which has a strong track record of creating supportive learning environments for refugee doctors.
+The scheme will employ a cohort of refugee doctors at Barts Health NHS Trust for a period of six-months as a Medical Support Worker paid at an AfC Band 6 level.
+As part of the programme, participants will undertake clinical placements at Newham University Hospital, which has a strong track record of creating supportive learning environments for refugee doctors

 The scheme offers refugee doctors who successfully complete the 6-month programme a guaranteed place on the Clinical Apprenticeship Placement Scheme (CAPS).

-For further information about the MSW Scheme see the following:
+For further information about the MSW Scheme see the Recruitment Information Pack

 Who we are:

 Dr Mohammad Alam, Clinical Lead for Neonates and Training Programme Director for Return to Practice, Newham University Hospital, Barts Health NHS Trust

 Dr Emma Young, Emergency Medicine Consultant, Director of Medical Education, Newham University Hospital and Training Programme Director NCEL Emergency Medicine, Barts Health NHS Trust

 David Lowe, (Interim) Associate Director, People, Education Academy, Barts Health NHS Trust

 Dr Rupal Shah: Associate Dean/ Education Lead Professional Development Team, HEE London